microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 // Fires before the MessageReceivedCallback.
 When the implementation
 // returns false, may short-circuit additional data transfer or processing
-// relate to the message.
+// related to the message.
 The contents of the message may not be complete,
 // for example, a PhotoSharingMessage will not have any photo data.
 // Note that this callback is optional but may be useful if the
 // application is unable or uninterested in acting on all messages.